Logical blocks for fault-tolerant topological quantum computation: Appendix

 The surface code can be defined on a variety of different lattice geometries.
-The original (CSS) toric code due to Kitaev~\cite{kitaev2003fault} associates qubits to the edges of an arbitrary 2D cell complex, with $X$-checks $X_v$ associated to the coboundary of a vertex $v$, and $Z$-checks $Z_p$ associated to the boundary of a 2-cell $p$, for every vertex $v$ and 2-cell $p$ of the cell complex.
+The original (CSS) toric code due to Kitaev~\cite{kitaev2003fault} associates qubits with the edges of an arbitrary 2D cell complex, with $X$-checks $X_v$ associated with the coboundary of a vertex $v$, and $Z$-checks $Z_p$ associated with the boundary of a 2-cell $p$, for every vertex $v$ and 2-cell $p$ of the cell complex.
 These checks are guaranteed to commute for an arbitrary 2D cell complex due to properties of the (co)boundary.

-If we consider a square lattice, then the symmetry for the code is given by:
+If we consider a square lattice then the symmetry for the code is given by

-where $T(\hat{u})$ is the translation operator, translating translating a vertex to a plaquette in the Kitaev lattice and $H$ is the Hadamard gate.
-In particular, this symmetry differs from that if the surface code due to Wen by a transversal Hadamard.
+where $T(\hat{u})$ is the translation operator, translating a vertex to a plaquette in the Kitaev lattice, and $H$ is the Hadamard gate.
+In particular, this symmetry differs from that of the surface code due to Wen by a transversal Hadamard.
 To map between the Wen and Kitaev formulations of the surface code we can apply (to the stabilizers) a Hadamard transversally to half of the qubits in a bipartite way.

 The Wen geometry requires half as many qubits than the Kitaev geometry to achieve the same distance~\cite{bombin2006topologicalencoding,bombin2007optimal,tomita2014low}.
 However, the logical blocks may require different volumes.
-For instance, for the planar code with boundaries introduced in Ref.~\cite{bravyi1998quantum}, we depict a template for a Hadamard gate based on the protocol introduced in Ref.~\cite{dennis2002topological}.
-Ref.~\cite{beverland2019role} illustrates that entropic effects can be significant when comparing the two codes for memory, as we have also seen in the context of gates.
+For instance, for the planar code with boundaries introduced in Ref.~\cite{bravyi1998quantum}, one can perform a Hadamard using the protocol introduced in Ref.~\cite{dennis2002topological}, leading to the template displayed in Fig.~\ref{figKitaevHadamard}.
+Ref.~\cite{beverland2019role} illustrated that entropic effects can be significant when comparing the two codes for memory, as we have also seen in the context of gates.
 Therefore, one should carefully consider the noise model, decoder, and set of logic gates when determining the most efficient surface code geometry.